 Macclesfield Canal dry dock; II, at bottom end of the ‘Rally’ Road, Drydock and wet dock: c.1830.

 (SPD) Kerridge War Memorial; II, 1919, private war memorial constructed by the people of Kerridge.

 Macclesfield Canal aqueduct over Palmerston Street; II, Built c.1830 by William Crosley, engineer.

 Canal quarter mile stone; II, small stone 20m north of aqueduct on towpath.
 Note that EH page pictures the wrong stone.

 Holly Bush Inn; II, Converted to present form c.1935 and is one of few examples of an urban pub from the inter-wars years.
 This building has been listed in March 2014 in order to protect it and its notable interior.
 Interior not publicly accessible outside opening hours.
 (Not noted on Historic England web site.)

-(SPD) Bollington War Memorial; 1920, A sandstone cross set in memorial gardens.
+(SPD) Bollington War Memorial; II, 1920, A sandstone cross set in memorial gardens.

 (SPD) 81 & 83 Palmerston Street; A pair of mid 19th century, double fronted, semi-detached houses.